Auburn Bulletin 2024-2025

 Admission Requirements for the MS in Economics

-Applicants for the MS in Economics must have a bachelor’s degree or its equivalent from an accredited college or university.
+Applicants for the MS in economics must have a bachelor’s degree or its equivalent from an accredited college or university.
 A minimum of 18 semester hours of economics and the completion of a calculus sequence are also needed to enter the program.
 The General Test of the GRE is required.
 A minimum score of 153 (or 500 on the old GRE scale) on the Verbal GRE portion and a minimum score of 148 (or 600 on the old GRE scale) on the Quantitative GRE portion are required.
 The graduate committee will evaluate applicants based on their undergraduate records, GRE scores, and letters of recommendation.

 • Official scores from the General Test of the GRE